A Volume-of-Fluid method for variable-density, two-phase flows at supercritical pressure: Interface model

-The EA step (Eq.~(\ref{subeqn:EAstep})) might introduce small undershoots (i.e., \(C<0\)) and overshoots (i.e., \(C>1\)) in its incompressible form~\cite{baraldi2014mass}.
+Moreover, the EA step, Eq.~(\ref{subeqn:EAstep}), might introduce small undershoots (i.e., \(C<0\)) and overshoots (i.e., \(C>1\)) in its incompressible form~\cite{baraldi2014mass}.
 For compressible flow, the same problem exists.
-Moreover, the addition of phase change and volume expansion effects in the corrective step (Eq.~(\ref{eqn:EILEcorrection})) may also cause undershoots and overshoots in \(C\) in interface cells where almost no liquid is present or where almost the entire cell volume is occupied by the liquid.
+Additionally, phase change and volume dilation in a compressible framework may also cause undershoots and overshoots of \(C\) in interface cells where almost no liquid is present or where the liquid occupies almost the entire cell volume.
 To eliminate these issues, a redistribution algorithm following that of Baraldi et al.~\cite{baraldi2014mass} and Harvie and Fletcher~\cite{harvie2000new} is used.
-However, the present work adds directionality (following \(\vec{n}\)) to the redistribution algorithm whenever possible.
-Since the major part of the undershoots and overshoots in \(C\) will be caused by phase change and volume expansion in the direction perpendicular to the interface, this approach becomes more consistent and preserves the interface shape better.
+However, the present work adds directionality following the interface normal unit vector, \(\vec{n}\), to the redistribution algorithm whenever possible.
+Since most of the undershoots and overshoots in \(C\) will be caused by phase change and volume expansion in the direction perpendicular to the interface, this approach becomes more consistent and preserves the interface shape better.

-The authors acknowledge that this VOF method for compressible flows is not mass-conservative to machine error.
-The use of a volume-preserving algorithm does not ensure mass conservation when density is not constant.
-Thus, mass conservation will improve as the mesh is refined and a lower time step is used.
-This is no different than other available VOF methods for compressible flows~\cite{bo2014volume,duret2018pressure}.
-Nevertheless, two main reasons motivate the use of this approach: a) to maintain a sharp interface; and b) the method simplifies to the mass-conserving VOF method from Baraldi et al.~\cite{baraldi2014mass} when \(\nabla\cdot\vec{u}=0\) and \(\dot{m}=0\).
+The authors acknowledge that this VOF method for compressible liquids is not mass-conserving to machine error.
+Using a volume-preserving algorithm does not ensure mass conservation when density is not constant.
+Thus, mass conservation will improve as the mesh is refined and a lower time step is used, better capturing the density field.
+This is no different than other available VOF methods for compressible flows~\cite{bo2014volume,duret2018pressure,denner2018pressure}.
+Nevertheless, two main reasons motivate the use of this approach: (a) to maintain a sharp interface; and (b) the method simplifies to the mass-conserving VOF method from Baraldi et al.~\cite{baraldi2014mass} when \(\nabla\cdot\vec{u}=0\) and \(\dot{m}=0\).